What is IT Asset Management (ITAM)?

 - Always keep your network patched

-- Use information from your IT help desk to identify patterns between users and usage which will help you to ring-fence your IT Infrastructure
+- Use information to identify patterns between users and usage which will help you to ring-fence your IT Infrastructure

 All of the above will help you to reduce cyber intrusion.

 6. What to Look for, in ITAM Tools

 The IT tool you have chosen should be one that’s been adopted in your industry and it should have the features you are after.
 This will ensure your organisation benefits from your choice and gets the best ITAM tool.

 The industry fit is more important than most people think.
 Every industry is different.
 And every business is different.
 However, the degree of similarities between the two businesses within the same industry is high.
 I guess this is a fancy way of saying Audi and BMW are similar yet different!

 Choosing an ITAM tool that is widely adopted in your industry has two main benefits:

 2. Every business is different.
 But within the same industry, the degree of difference is not very high, so the configuration of your IT asset management software will be faster in a tool that is adopted by your industry.